 The article will look at the extremes from the deliberate destruction of fire alarm systems to the simple wedging of a fire door and offer practical solutions to the problems.

-Vandalism is prevalent in many arenas and not restricted to buildings accessed by the public; workers may also vandalise equipment as a means of getting back at an employer.
+Vandalism is prevalent in many areas and not restricted to buildings accessed by the public; workers may also vandalise equipment as a means of getting back at an employer.
 The main areas of concern, however, are public spaces and here vandalism occurs mainly in educational buildings but licensed premises or railway undertakings also get their share.
 The two most common issues are tampering with equipment such as fire extinguishers or misuse of break glass call points resulting in unwanted fire alarm signals.
 These may result in the fire service being summoned and are a major factor behind fire service initiatives designed to reduce unnecessary call outs.
-Manual call points (MCP) usually set a panel into evacuation mode immediately as the British Standard for fire alarm systems discourages the use of any staff investigation time with MCPs; a recent study by the BRE trust resulted in a briefing paper "The causes of false fire alarms in buildings" that identified MCPs as the cause behind approximately one in eight unwanted alarm activations in a single building over the course of three years.
+Manual call points (MCP) usually set a panel into evacuation mode immediately as the British Standard for fire alarm systems discourages the use of any staff investigation time with MCPs; a study by the BRE trust resulted in a briefing paper "The causes of false fire alarms in buildings" that identified MCPs as the cause behind approximately one in eight unwanted alarm activations in a single building over the course of three years.
 The reasons given in the report were malicious activation, accidental activation or an MCP being mistaken for a door release button.

 The implications of false fire alarms are wide reaching.
 For a business the disruption of evacuating can cost money, in educational premises it can interrupt students in research or in exam situations and may lead to complacency in real evacuation situations with potential for injury or loss of life.
 For fire services there are similar implications; attending false alarms means a drain on resources where fire engines are not available should a real emergency call be received.
 There are also costs related to loss of training and fuel etc. plus there is the increased probability that a fire engine may be involved in an accident with life changing consequences or lives lost.